Executive Order 14168: Passport applications

 On February 7, 2025, the ACLU filed a lawsuit in Massachusetts challenging changes to passport registration policies that were made under the order, alleging violations of the Administrative Procedure Act (by not providing a customary notice and comment period on associated changes to application forms), the First Amendment (considering one's gender identity to be a protected expression), the Due Process Clause, the Equal Protection Clause, and that they constitute a restriction on the freedom of movement.
 The preliminary injunction hearing for the case, Orr v.
 Trump, took place in the US District Court for Massachusetts on March 25, 2025.

 On April 18, 2025, a preliminary injunction was issued by District Judge Julia Kobick to stop enforcement of the order for six plaintiffs, stating that it was based on animus demonstrating "irrational prejudice toward transgender Americans", therefore offending the "constitutional commitment to equal protection for all Americans".
-On June 17, 2025, Kobick approved a class certification that effectively suspends the policy nationwide, by extending the temporary restraining order to all Americans who sought to receive a passport with an "X" gender marker or a gender marker which does not match their biological sex.
+On June 17, 2025, Kobick approved a class certification that effectively suspends the policy nationwide, by extending the temporary restraining order to all Americans who sought to receive a passport with an "X" gender marker or a gender marker which does not match their sex as defined by the executive order.

 Following the Supreme Court's decision in United States v.
 Skrmetti, in which the court, under a rational basis decision, upheld a Tennessee law that banned gender affirming care for minors and rejected the challenge that the law violated sex discrimination, the government motioned to have Kobick's order dissolved.
 Kobick declined the motion, stating the government had failed to demonstrate why rational basis should be used for the passport case, in addition to other challenges related to the Administrative Procedure Act.

 On September 19, 2025, the justice department filed an emergency request with the Supreme Court to lift Kobick's injunction.
 On November 6, 2025, the Supreme Court granted the administration's request, halting the lower court's injunction while the lawsuit continues.
+The Supreme Court issued its ruling in three sentences, stating that "Displaying passport holders' sex at birth no more offends equal protection principles than displaying their country of birth—in both cases, the Government is merely attesting to a historical fact without subjecting anyone to differential treatment".
+The State Department allows passport applicants to change their country of birth, provided they submit an amended birth certificate.
+However, the Supreme Court ruling allows the State Department to restart its policy of reverting the sex markers of passport applicants to the sex assigned on the birth certificate issued (printed or created) closest to birth, regardless of whether the applicant's birth certificate is amended or corrected.